The best hotels in Maui

 The genuine sweet spot is late April through early June.
 Whale watching season (December-May) is mostly over, school's still in session, and you'll find Napili Surf Beach Resort at $175-200/night instead of $280.
 September and October are even cheaper and the weather holds.
 Avoid booking the week of the Maui Film Festival in June without expecting a $50-80/night premium near Wailea.

-Maui's best neighborhoods
+Maui's best hotel regions

 West Maui and South Maui are where most visitors should base themselves.
 If you want beach access, sunset views, and real restaurant options within walking distance, Kaanapali or Wailea are the answer. everything else is a compromise you'll feel every morning.